Introduction to Film Studies

 Office Hours: T/TH 11am-12noon and by appointment

-Introduction to Film Studies (ENGL 1051 / FILM 1051 GRMN 1051) is one of two required courses for the Certificate in Film and Media Studies.
+Introduction to Film Studies (ENGL 1051 / FILM 1051 / GRMN 1051) is one of two required courses for the Certificate in Film and Media Studies and is a required course for the BIS-DMC.

 This course offers a broad introduction to the study of film.
 We will consider such issues as: (1) how films are made and marketed, (2) how films tell stories, (3) the techniques of film art, (4) methods of film theory and criticism, and (5) important movements in film history.